NUBIC/ncs_staff_portal/README.md

     # for any futher development, developer's email address for development testing email
     development_email = "user@example.com"

+    # weekly email reminder can be enable or disable for the particular deployment.
+    email_reminder = false

     # Comma separated list of username for excluding users from weekly email reminder users list
     reminder_excluded_users = "jane,warren"